clawoflight/2018S_CompilerConstruction/README.md

 ./mCc ackermann.mC --print-tac - | highlight -O xterm256 --syntax asm | less
 ./mCc ackermann.mC --print-tac - | highlight --syntax asm > tac-out.html
 ```

+The generated assembly can also be printed using `--print-asm`, and it is also stored in `a.s` during normal compilation.

 # Kown issues
 - Due to lack of time, overall code quality went down a notch.
 Sorry.